cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ### Getting Started

-Once you have followed the steps in the [Basic Setup](#basic-setup) section, clone this repository to your local filesystem and cd into the src/ directory.
+Once you have followed the steps in the [Basic Setup](#basic-setup) section, clone this repository to your local filesystem.

 ```bash
 $ git clone git@github.ibm.com:garage-catalyst/iteration-zero-terraform.git